mrkesu/minecraft/README.md

 This has been made to work with Bukkit (papermc \ spigot \ ?)

 ## Installation
-Newest release will be compiled to the target folder.
+Newest release will be compiled to the `plugins\SimpleFarmerPlugin\target` folder.

 Copy the jar file to your plugin folder.